streamlit/docs/content/get-started/main-concepts/additional-features.md

 2. Add new `.py` files in the `pages` folder to add more pages to your app.
 3. Run `streamlit run main_page.py` as usual.

 That’s it!
 The `main_page.py` script will now correspond to the main page of your app.
 And you’ll see the other scripts from the `pages` folder in the sidebar page selector.
+The pages are listed according to filename (without file extensions and disregarding underscores).
 For example:

 <details open>
 <summary><code>main_page.py</code></summary>